 - The details about the meetings of the society and the frequency with which they are going to be held is to be mentioned

 - Information about the Auditors

-- Way of the dissolution of the society will also be mentioned
+- Way of the dissolution of society will also be mentioned

-A covering letter mentioning the objective or the purpose for which the society is being formed will be annexed to the beginning of the application.
-It will be signed by all the concern members of the society.
+A cover letter mentioning the objective or the purpose for which the society is being formed will be annexed to the beginning of the application.
+It will be signed by all the concerned members of the society.

 A copy of the proof of address where the registered office of the society will be situated along with a NOC from the landlord if any has to be attached.